How long have you been making radiators?

 What is FlowKooler?

 Who are all those guys holding signs on your website?

 Q. How long have you been making these radiators?

-A. We have been manufacturing radiators for over thirty-eighty years.
+A. We have been manufacturing radiators for roughly forty years.
 We started making hi flow water pumps about twenty-one years ago and we keep adding things e.g. die stamped tanks, machined logo dies, caps and necks, gas tank fabrication, custom fan shrouds, custom heater cores and bespoke heat exchangers for all sorts of applications.

 Q. Where are the radiators made?